funcy2267/social-friends-graph/README.md

 # About
-Create relationship graph with Facebook friends that can be opened in Obsidian app.\
+Create relationship graph from Facebook friends that can be opened in Obsidian app.
+No API keys are needed.\
 Currently only **Windows** is supported.

 # Requirements